 Answer the following questions:

 Which type of encapsulation is used for BGP messages (TCP, UDP or other)?
+TCP

 Are these messages sent in regular time intervals or only when certain events happen?
 In the former case, what is the time interval?
 In the latter case, what is the event?

+Regular 60 seconds keep alive

+UPDATE with update route paths.

 Inspect the “Path attributes” and the “Network Layer Reachability Information (NLRI)” information in the UPDATE messages that are sent and received by Router5.

 Create a table for the captured UPDATE messages (from Step 6), with one row for each UPDATE message.
 The columns of the table are: source IP address, destination IP address, advertised network prefix (NLRI), and AS PATH.

+Source destination NLRI AS PATH

+10.0.3.3 10.0.3.33 10.0.4.0/24 400

 Exercise 4-c. iBGP configuration

 You next establish an iBGP session between Router5 and Router3 so that prefixes that are advertised to Router5 are sent to Router3, and vice versa.
 As we will see, advertising the routes is not sufficient and another step must be taken.
 To observe the need for this additional step, the iBGP configuration is done in two phases.